How to Prevent Liver Cirrhosis

 • Long-term use of certain medications

-• Imaging tests: Ultrasound, CT scans, or MRI to identify scarring.
+• Imaging Tests: Ultrasound, CT scans, or MRI help visualize the liver’s structure.

 How to Avoid Liver Failure